Manichar/Manichar.github.io/README.md

 # Experience
 * 6 years of being an idol girl group "CGM48"
 * song writer
-* Release 2 self-produced songs
+* Release 2 self-produced songs: "bubbles in the sky" and "Be here with me -- Marmink Manichar
 * Starred in the movie, "The cheese sisters"